Shelter (2012 film): Production

-Shot as a passion project for under $100,000 in Akron, Ohio writing and directing team of Adam Caudill and Wrion Bowling assembled a talented cast and crew to create their film.
+Shot independently for under $100,000 in Akron, Ohio the writing and directing team of Adam Caudill and Wrion Bowling cast the film and hired a support crew.

 Reception

 The reception has been generally positive.
 The film has been featured at a number of festivals including the 2013 Eerie Horror Film Festival where it won Best Director, and the 2012 Williamsburg Independent Film Festival where it won Best Narrative Feature Film.